mui/material-ui/docs/src/pages/demos/progress/progress.md

 }
 ```

-## Customized Progress
+## Customized progress

 If you have been reading the [overrides documentation page](/customization/overrides/)
-but you are not confident jumping in,
-here is one example of how you can customize the components.
+but you are not confident jumping in, here are examples of how you can customize the component.

-The last demo demonstrates how you can build a Facebook like spinner.
+{{"demo": "pages/demos/progress/CustomizedProgress.js"}}

 ⚠️ While the material design specification encourages theming, these examples are off the beaten path.

-{{"demo": "pages/demos/progress/CustomizedProgress.js"}}

 ## Delaying appearance